omm-prakash/OPS-Mart/README.md

 - Clerly: https://docs.celeryq.dev/en/stable/
 - Flask Documentations

-For more details or any clarifications please feel free to contact me @ 21f1005497@ds.study.iitm.ac.in.
+For more details or any clarifications, please feel free to contact me @ 21f1005497@ds.study.iitm.ac.in.

-Best Regards,<br>
+Thank You,<br>
-Omm Prakash Sahoo<br>
+Omm Prakash Sahoo
-21f1005497